diku-dk/su-guides/guides/UMLClassDiagrams/guide.md

 }
 ```
-The inheritance arrow is used since `ClassB` inherits from `ClassA` which can be expressed as an UML class diagram below.
+The inheritance arrow is used since `ClassB` inherits from `ClassA`, which can be expressed as a UML class diagram below.

 <p align="center">
   <img src="diagrams/inheritance.png" />